JLeopolt/PuzzleMinefield-Releases/README.md

 to solve.

 Enjoy the custom graphics and sound design, with interchangeable resource packs available, pick your favorite skin and enjoy a whole new experience playing with it.

+<b>Please Notice:</b>
+<br>Releases labelled "Deprecated" are too outdated to play on Official or Community hosted online servers.
+Deprecated versions can still play solo games, and can still play on LAN servers of the same version.
+It is highly recommended that you update your version to the latest release, for stability, security, and maximum compatibility.